 of lectures on quantum mechanics (lectures by Jean Dalibard) and

-discussion of EPR paradox and Bell inequalities).
-Finally, the
+states (with a discussion of EPR paradox and Bell inequalities).

-investigation of systems of identical particles and of the Pauli
+Finally, the investigation of systems of identical particles and

-principle provides a natural step towards statistical physics.
+of the Pauli principle provides a natural step towards

 The quantum